 The deferred compensation plan liability relates to obligations due under the Deferred Compensation Plan.
 The Deferred Compensation Plan allows certain members of management and other highly-compensated employees and non-employee directors to defer receipt of all or any portion of their compensation.
 Prior to January 1, 2005, participants could also defer gains on stock options and restricted stock granted before July 23, 1997.
-The balance represents Deferred Compensation Plan participant accumulated deferrals, and earnings thereon, since the inception of the Deferred Compensation Plan was \$0.7 million in fiscal 2008, \$0.3 million in fiscal 2007 and \$1.0 million in fiscal 2006.
+The balance represents Deferred Compensation Plan participant accumulated deferrals, and earnings thereon, since the inception of the Deferred Compensation Plan, net of withdrawals.
+The total expense to the Company of the Deferred Compensation Plan was \$0.7 million in fiscal 2008, \$0.3 million in fiscal 2007 and \$1.0 million in fiscal 2006.
 The Company's liability under the Deferred Compensation Plan is an unsecured general obligation of the Company.
 Other noncurrent liabilities primarily relate to pension liabilities.